World Hypertension Day: How Much Do You Know About Blood Pressure?

 Eating habits play a vital role in increasing good cholesterol and reducing bad cholesterol.

 Do this: Eat more nuts like walnuts and almonds.
-They contain Omega 3 fatty acid, which helps to raise good cholesterol levels.
+They contain Omega 3 fatty acids, which helps to raise good cholesterol levels.
 Those who believe that meats are the best for taste buds and health, especially to pump the body with protein, must try vegan diets.
-Protein for vegans is no issue, as plant-based diet can also complete protein requirement of the body.
+Protein for vegans is no issue, as a plant-based diet can also complete the protein requirement of the body.
 The bonus point is that such a diet takes care of your heart.
 You will be surprised how light and healthy you feel!
 You would feel motivated on World Hypertension Day.

 11. Don't flood your body